Advise Me

 The bottom line

-Electrolytes are important nutrients that help regulate a lot of your body’s functions.
+Electrolytes are important minerals that help regulate hydration, muscle function and many of your body’s key processes.
 You can generally get all the electrolytes you need from a healthy diet, but you may need a boost if you’re exercising strenuously for more than an hour, sweating a lot or sick with vomiting or diarrhea.

 If you need more electrolytes, it’s important to know the pros and cons of tablets, capsules, powders and premade drinks so you can choose the right fit for your health and lifestyle.
 For more nutrition advice, reach out to your health care provider or an expert at Banner Health.